-Whilst I never really used the Terran Mandate setting in SWN, preferring my own homebrew universe instead, I found its WWN counterpart, the Latter Earth, to really pique my interest.
-It reads like a Beksiński painting you can play around in, with flavours of the Dying Earth, Book of the New Sun, and even the slightest hints of Tekumel.
-I really clicked with the logical assumptions used to bring certain fantasy tropes into the far future world.
+Whilst I never really used the Terran Mandate setting in Stars Without Number, preferring my own homebrew universe instead, I found its Worlds Without Number counterpart to have piqued my interest.
+The Latter Earth reads like a Beksiński painting you can play around in, with flavours of the Dying Earth and the Book of the New Sun, I really enjoyed the assumptions used to bring some of the standard fantasy tropes into the setting.
 The undying elves as recurrent glitches in reality.
 The dwarves bred to be used as arcane heatsinks.
-Summoned creatures from forking dimensions, and the labyrinthine, patchwork nature of an ancient world, weary from the weight of countless centuries pressing down upon it.
+A cosmology and creatures conjured from forking dimensions, and the labyrinthine, patchwork nature of an ancient world, weary from the weight of countless centuries pressing down upon it.

-I’m going to play a few solo games of Worlds Without Number, using Latter Earth, the toolkits in the pdf, and some of my usual solo resources.
-I will try to post the sessions in blog form, partly as a campaign record for me, partly in case anyone is interested in WWN or reading about a solo campaign.
-I’ll roll up some characters and start them in the Gyre region, defining the world as I go.
+I’m going to play a few solo games of Worlds Without Number, using its Latter Earth setting, the toolkits in the pdf, and some of my usual solo gaming resources.
+I’ll post the sessions as a blog, partly as a campaign record for me, partly in case anyone is interested in WWN or solo RPGs.
+I’ll roll up some characters and start them in the Gyre region, defining and detailing the world as I go.
 There will be little to no prep beforehand.

 Every solo gamer builds up their own repertoire of resources they prefer to use, and for the curious few, the backbone of my own toolkit usually includes: